The Four Ceremonial Occasions

-The Four Ceremonial Occasions.
-The four rites of passage celebrated in this tradition are the coming of age (Gwallye; 관례), marriage (Hollye; 혼례), death, or the funeral rites (Sangrye; 상례), and rites venerating the ancestors (Jerye; 제례).
+The Four Ceremonial Occasions, with four rites of passage celebrated in this tradition, are the coming of age (Gwallye; 관례), marriage (Hollye; 혼례), death, or the funeral rites (Sangrye; 상례), and rites venerating the ancestors (Jerye; 제례).
 The word Gwanhonsangje an acronym, made of the first letter of each word (gwallye, hollye, sangrye, jerye).

 History

 The word Gwanhonsangje (冠婚喪祭) was first used in the classic book Ye-gi (예기禮記), and has since been used in many other works describing various rites.
 Similar weddings and other practices have been observed since the period of the Three Kingdoms, although it is unclear whether the concept of a Confucian wedding ceremony was firmly established at that time.
 There are brief records of weddings and practices evoking the Chinese example, but the exact form this took is not clear.

 Three Kingdoms

 In Goguryeo at one time, a man would work at the house of a married woman for a certain period.

 Goguryeo had a custom of preparing funeral goods and conducting funeral rites to the accompaniment of music.
 Other customs established in the past included singing to mark the end of the period of mourning after death, and wearing mourning for three years.

 In Silla, it is surmised from records showing that partners bowed to each other, and held a feast after the ceremony that there was a ritual similar to the Confucian wedding.

 According to the text 삼국지三國志 (the Records of the Three Kingdoms, 魏志 東夷傳), in this part of Korea at that time, there was a fixed period for the wearing of mourning dress and holding of funeral rites.
 Also in Silla, burial on the burial grounds was banned for a period of five years during the reign of King Jijeung, when the mourning law was established.

 In Baekje, rites were similar to those observed in Goguryeo.
 Thus, during the Three Kingdoms period, the traditional wedding ceremony was similar to the Confucian rites.